Need for Speed Heat: Gameplay

 The player is busted when the driver stops and is close to a PCPD unit for a certain amount of time, is completely immobilised during a pursuit, or has depleted their strength bar.
 Being busted will reward the player with any rep they have earned during the current night session, but will not be multiplied based on their heat level.
 They will also have to pay a fine using bank.
 Players busted by the PCPD will not have an impound strike applied to their vehicle or any other form of marks that would result in them losing their vehicle.
 They will only be fined and have their current night session consequently concluded.
 The game also features a storyline in which the players interact with the city's police force, led by authority figure Lt.
 Frank Mercer.
 Players can smash neon flamingos hidden within the map, which rewards them with a small amount of money or rep depending on the time of day.
 They can also find graffiti, referred to as "Street Art" in the game, and send it to the livery editor to use it on their cars.
 Lastly, they can complete activities around the open world such as smashing billboards, beating scores on drift zones, getting the highest speeds passing through speed traps, and going the longest distances when performing long jumps.
 Players may complete "Crew Time Trials" which allows them to complete short timed events in an attempt to get the #1 spot on the leaderboard in their crew.

-The game features 127 cars from 33 manufacturers, with Ferrari making its return after being absent from Payback due to licensing issues.
+The game features 127 cars from 33 manufacturers, with Ferrari returning after being absent from Payback due to licensing issues.
 Unlike Payback, performance upgrades no longer come in random Speedcards and are unlocked by earning REP and winning races.
 The game does not feature loot boxes; however, time savers, which reveals collectibles on the map, and paid downloadable content was included.

-Electronic Arts released the NFS Heat Studio app for iOS and Android devices.
+Ahead of the game's release, Electronic Arts released the NFS Heat Studio app for iOS and Android devices.
 Users can collect and customise their cars which can be imported into the main game upon release.

 The game added feature support for cross-platform play starting in June 2020 as part of the game's final patch.